Jimmy Price

-James Price (born 1960) is a retired British boxer.
+James Price (born 21 October 1960) is a British retired boxer.

 Boxing career

-He represented England and won a gold medal in the 75 kg middleweight division, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+Price represented England and won a gold medal in the 75 kg middleweight division, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.

 Price was a southpaw and boxed for the Holy Name ABC in Fazakerley.
 He was the ABA light-middleweight champion in 1980 and the ABA middleweight champion in 1982.

 He turned professional on 3 February 1983 and fought in 19 fights.